Semipermeable membrane device: Data analysis

 Cw is the concentration of contaminant in the water; Cspmd is the concentration in the SPMD (usually ng/L); Vspmd is the volume of the SPMD (usually L); Rs is effective sampling rate (L/day); and t is the time of deployment (day).

-Use in EPA
+Use by EPA

-SPMDs are currently being used by the United States Environmental Protection Agency (USEPA) as a tool to assess management strategies of contaminants in water and sediments.
+SPMDs are currently being used by the United States Environmental Protection Agency (EPA) as a tool to assess management strategies of contaminants in water and sediments.
 At a Superfund site in South Carolina, three versions of an SPMD was used at a superfund cleanup site to measure PCBs: one was kept in contact with surface sediments; a second suspended in the water-sediment interface; and a third in the water column.
 In June 2005, a Superfund site in North Providence, Rhode Island deployed SPMDs in six locations.
 They were set in the water column and sediment for a 27-day exposure to test for TCDD, furans, dioxins, and volatile organic compounds.